evanobenauer/StockDownloader/README.md

 ![title](img/mainscreen.gif)

+I don't want to pay for an API, so I made an application to scrape stock data from the web using JSoup.

+The program can run on any always-on server in order to constantly recieve and archive data.

 My Stock Data Downloader application is a simple app that downloads live stock data to a CSV file depending on the selected time frame.
 The app has a GUI that makes it fun to watch the stock download.
 This application is built using GlowUI and GlowLib

-I decided to create this application to retrieve live, intraday stock data for any time frame of my choosing because I refused to pay for an API to do this.

-Live data is retrieved using Yahoo Finance.
-Different live sources can be adapted to the program and it would still function properly.

-The program can run on any always-on server in order to constantly recieve and archive data.

 PLANS:
 Eventually, this program will have the capability to be retrieved by other devices across the internet.